 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the consolidated entity.
-The consolidated entity has a strict code of credit, including obtaining agency credit information, confirming references and setting appropriate credit limits.
-The consolidated entity obtains guarantees where appropriate to mitigate credit risk.
 The maximum exposure to credit risk at the reporting date to recognised financial assets is the carrying amount, net of any provisions for impairment of those assets, as disclosed in the statement of financial position and notes to the financial statements.
-The consolidated entity does not hold any collateral.
+The consolidated entity's current activities do not expose it to any significant credit risk.